Your sales ramp rate

 Unhappy with your sales ramp rate?
 You’re definitely not alone.
 The bigger question is: how do you improve it?

-It’s no accident that companies with optimal sales ramp rates often have some form of
+It’s no accident that companies with optimal sales ramp rates often have some form of integrated video training

 , enabling them to meet the needs of their increasingly younger, more tech-savvy workforces.